Speenhamland Primary School

 - 3.2: When my child's progress is being reviewed, how will new targets be set and how will I be involved?

 Data about progress will be used to inform new targets.
-For those children who have individual targets related to SEND they will be recorded on a Support and Achievement Plan (SAP) and both parents and children, will be given the opportunity to be involved with the targets set.
+For those children who have individual targets related to SEND they will be recorded on a Support and Achievement Plan (SAP) and both parents and children, will be given the opportunity to be involved with the SAP process.

 - 3.3: ln addition to the school's normal reporting arrangements, what opportunities will there be for me to discuss my child's progress with school staff?